gesso/gesso-editor/README.md

 # References

-This is based on a re-thinking of Looper.
+This is based on a re-thinking of Looper to include code management and development process organization tools.